 These pre printed panels from Olympus Thread Mfg.
 Co. are called 'hana fukin' with literally means 'flower cloth'.
-This one is printed in grey on mustard yellow coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
+This one is printed in grey on yellow ochre coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
 Each panel is supplied in one piece with a plain area the same size attached, because they are designed to be stitched through both layers and the edges turned in to make a little cloth, but you can stitch the printed layer separately (as I often do).
 The matching coasters shown in the third photo are available separately as a kit (supplied with six strand embroidery threads, sashiko needle and instructions).

 I'm stitching indigo blue version of this panel at the moment (no stitching photo just yet!) and using 20m Olympus Thread Mfg.
 Co. sashiko thread #77 for the dragonflies with #72 for the background grid (to suggest water), to use as a cushion panel.
 It also looks lovely stitched in one colour.
 I am using the sashiko threads doubled for the dragonfly bodies and the grid for a bolder effect, and singly for the dragonflies' wings, so they look more delicate.
 It will be bordered and backed with one of the Olympus striped cottons, and made into a cushion.